Patienttchamson/Blockchain-und-Kryptow-hrungen/README.md

 # Blockchain-und-Kryptowährungen

-How to Test the application?
+To understand how the application was developed, please read the paper.

+To Test the application, please follow these steps :

 A. Install nodejs
 B. Edit the variable : _dirname = 'C:/Users/Patient/Desktop/Test_html/Kriptowährung_App/' with your own path where the folder was downloaded